Significant financial hardship

 You may apply for a benefit if you have suffered or are suffering from significant financial hardship.

 A significant financial hardship benefit is an avenue of last resort.
 It is not an automatic benefit, and your application must meet specific criteria before we can grant it.
 For example, we expect you will have first explored other reasonable options to address your financial situation.
 However, we understand the stressful nature of Police work and will consider this when assessing your application.
-If your application is reasonable and appropriate and falls within the guidelines, we will do our best to help you.
+If your application falls within the guidelines, we will do our best to help you.

 We have adopted guidelines to help us consider applications.
 We will consider granting applications in the following circumstances: